nobriot/schnecken_bot/README.md

 I have not tried to check dependencies, it may give you an error message if some libraries are not present on your system...
 Just follow the error messages.

-Once it compiles, you should be good to go, run the program and what your bot play.
+Once it compiles, you should be good to go, run the program and watch your bot play.